AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Validate whether the input system contract is legal.
+Validate whether the system contract address input is legal.

 **Parameters:**